 Error 400: Wget Proxy Bad Request

 Wget's Error 400 usually means the request you sent to your proxy server wasn't correct.
 You can fix that by verifying your Wget proxy server's settings, like its address, port, and any other configurations available.
-The error may also appear if there are problems with the target server.
-To confirm, try accessing it directly without a proxy.
+The error may also appear if there are problems with the target server or if it's protected by anti-bot systems like Cloudflare, which might respond with errors like Error 1020.
+To confirm the cause, try accessing it directly without a proxy.

 Conclusion

 When scraping the web, a Wget proxy can help bypass IP blocks and view content restricted in your country.
-You know now:
+You now know the basics of Wget, how to use a free or a premium proxy with it, and how to authenticate your proxies.